gpuskaric/robotsquidward.github.io/cv.md

 ---

 # A.J.
 Kueterman
-Mobile developer working to build stable and tested enterprise Android and iOS applications.
-Highly focused, detail oriented coder with a proven ability to deliver results for clients.
+Mobile developer working to build beautiful, stable, and tested enterprise Android and iOS applications.
+Highly focused, detail oriented coder with a proven ability to deliver results for clients and product owners.

 **A.J.
 Kueterman |
 2200 Madison Rd.
 Apt.
 5 |